infews/keydown/README.md

 KeyDown is another 'Presentation System in a single HTML page' inspired by [Showoff](http://github.com/drnic/showoff), [Slidedown](http://github.com/nakajima/slidedown), [HTML5 Rocks](http://studio.html5rocks.com/#Deck), with a little [Presentation Zen](http://amzn.to/8X55H2) thrown in.

+It uses the excellent [deck.js](http://imakewebthings.github.com/deck.js) and its extensions for the presentation.

 ## Usage
+    $ gem install keydown

 ### Generate a Template